-Over thousands of years, the Chinese people have developed their own architectural style.
-Based on the tenets of Taoism and Buddhism, they reflect Chinese understanding that the heavens, the earth and human beings are intimately connected.
-Japan, Korea and much of Asia copied this style.
+Over thousands of years, the Chinese have developed their own architectural style.
+Based on the tenets of Taoism and Buddhism, it reflects the Chinese understanding that the heavens, the earth, and human beings are intimately connected.
+Japan, Korea, and much of Asia copied this style.

 Confucianism ascribed to the principle of harmony between heaven and earth.
-Nature is the big cosmos and a human being is a small one.
-Because it is a miniature of nature, a human being must live and act within the laws of nature's cosmos.
+Nature is the big cosmos, and a human being is a small one.
+As a miniature of nature, a human being must live and act within the laws of nature and the cosmos.

 This traditional view held for all areas of Chinese life, including architecture.
 More than location and its practical use, a building had to harmonize with nature both inside and out.

-Based on China's location in the Northern Hemisphere, the Chinese people believed a pleasant climate—warmer winters and summer breezes of southern regions—came from heaven.
-So South was the point of reference for all building.
+Based on China’s location in the Northern Hemisphere, the Chinese people believed that a pleasant climate—the warmer winters and summer breezes of southern regions—came from heaven.
+So south was the point of reference for all building.

-The architect insulated buildings on the north, west and east and opened it to the south.
-This prevented other weather currents, such as northern winds or other adverse weather conditions, to affect the temperature in the home.
+In general, the architect insulated the walls on the north, west, and east and the entry faced the the south.
+This prevented other weather currents, such as northern winds or other adverse conditions, from affecting the temperature in the home.

 To protect against weather disasters, four mythical creatures were placed on the rooftops of houses, as protector spirits of the four cardinal points.
-The black Wen, a fictitious animal, was placed in the North.
-In the South was the cinnabar canary, in the West the white tiger and in the East the green dragon.
+The black tortoise was placed at the north, the cinnabar canary (also translated as the Vermilion Bird) at the south, the white tiger at the west, and the green dragon at the east.

 Roof tiles were held together by nails and often adorned with animal or plant motifs meant to protect against natural catastrophes.

-Specific designs were reserved for the emperors housing, such as splendid yellow roof tiles, which can still be seen today on the buildings in the Forbidden City in Beijing, China.
-Roof tiles on Beijing's Temple of Heaven are blue.
+Specific designs were reserved for the emperor’s housing, such as splendid yellow roof tiles, which can still be seen today on the buildings in the Forbidden City in Beijing.
+Roof tiles on Beijing’s Temple of Heaven are blue.

 Wood was the primary construction material used by Chinese architects.
-Wood could be easily obtained from the many forests in China, and was not difficult to get rid of.
-Wood was preferred as natural construction material, because it gave off a fragrant and pleasant odor in the interiors of a building.
-Also, the grain and luster of the earth, like clay, brought a natural living atmosphere into the house.
-For architects, wood was a living building material, which breathed, absorbed and repelled moisture.
-But it did have its drawbacks as most houses easily caught fire.
+It could be easily obtained from the many forests in China.
+Wood was preferred as a natural construction material because it gave off a fragrant, pleasant odor in the interior of a building.
+Also, its grain and luster brought a natural living atmosphere into the house.
+For architects, wood was a living building material, which breathed, absorbed, and repelled moisture.
+But it did have its drawbacks, as most houses easily caught fire.

 Chinese architects preferred constructing a house by first building a frame, as it brought a number of advantages to the builder.
-In contrast to a solid structure, a frame building has beams and pillars to carry weight at certain pressure points.
-This construction method allows wide and open rooms.
+In contrast to a solid structure (of stone), a frame building has beams and pillars to carry weight at certain pressure points.
+This construction method allows for wide and open rooms.